 FINDING A HOME

-We have now pressed the Pause button on our house hunt for a while, and will resume with fresh eyes (and hopefully a fresh approach) next week, after we have ticked off more things from our TO DO list, and freed up some space in our RAM. *wink*
+We have now pressed the Pause button on our house hunt for a while and will resume with fresh eyes (and hopefully a fresh approach) next week, after we have ticked off more things on our TODO list, and freed up some space in our RAM. *wink*

 HOMESCHOOLING OUR SON